 Borderline ovarian serous cystadenoma

-Borderline ovarian serous cystadenomas lie in the intermediate range in the spectrum of ovarian serous tumours and represent approximately 15% of all serous tumours.
+Borderline ovarian serous cystadenomas lie in the intermediate range in the spectrum of ovarian serous tumors and represent approximately 15% of all serous tumors.

-They present at the younger age group 1-2 than the more malignant serous cystadenocarcinomas with a peak age of presentation of ~ 45 years of age 1.
+They present at a younger age group 1-2 than the more malignant serous cystadenocarcinomas with a peak age of presentation of ~45 years of age 1.

-The tumours are often clinically silent until they achieve an advanced size or stage.
-The most frequent initial manifestations were abdominal pain, increasing abdominal girth or distension or as an abdominal mass 2.
+The tumors are often clinically silent until they achieve an advanced size or stage.
+The most frequent initial manifestations were abdominal pain, increasing abdominal girth or distension, or as an abdominal mass 2.

-Borderline tumours fall under ovarian epithelial tumours.
+Borderline tumors fall under ovarian epithelial tumors.
 They tend to develop in an exophytic growth pattern, on the surface of the ovary, without invading the underlying stroma.
 Papillary projections are characteristic and may be more of a feature with borderline than malignant serous cystadenocarcinoma of the ovary.

-A unique feature of a borderline tumours is the non-invasive behavior of extra-ovarian tumour implants in the advanced stages of the disease 2-3.
-Implants can occur to the contralateral ovary, omentum, and peritoneal surface in the advanced stages, although they behave in a benign fashion and remain located on the surface of the underlying tissues.
+A unique feature of borderline tumors is the non-invasive behavior of extra-ovarian tumor implants in the advanced stages of the disease 2-3.
+Implants can occur in the contralateral ovary, omentum, and peritoneal surface in the advanced stages, although they behave in a benign fashion and remain located on the surface of the underlying tissues.